 Facebook cover photos are the larger images found at the top of your Facebook profile.
 Also known as a Facebook banner or a Facebook header, Facebook cover photos are one of the most prominent images on your profile.
 Like profile photos, cover photos are visible to the public.
 That’s where the similarities end, though.
 While the Facebook profile picture size of 180 by 180 pixels is standard across all platforms, the Facebook cover photo dimensions vary somewhat.
 On desktop, the Facebook cover photo size is displayed at 820 by 312 pixels, while on mobile the Facebook cover size is displayed at 640 pixels by 360 pixels.
 This represents almost a quarter of the screen on standard desktop browsers, so it’s clearly an important piece of real estate and a prominent part of making a good first impression.

 Even though the Facebook cover photo dimensions vary between desktop and mobile, that’s not an insurmountable challenge.
-Most single images that are sized at 820 by 312 pixels look just as good on mobile ad they do on desktop.
-You’ll just want to be cogent of the way Facebook lays out in each area.
-On the desktop, your profile photo will be superimposed over the cover photo to the bottom left: on mobile however, the profile photo will be centered over the bottom of the cover photo.
+Most single images that are sized at 820 by 312 pixels look just as good on mobile as they do on desktop.
+You’ll just want to be cogent about the way Facebook lays out in each area.
+On the desktop, your profile photo will be superimposed over the cover photo to the bottom left: on mobile, however, the profile photo will be centered over the bottom of the cover photo.
 This means aspects of your cover photo that are visible on the desktop may be obscured on mobile.